|Tour start → end dates||Price||Enquire|

 Within close proximity to the Serengeti, Ngorongoro Crater, Lake Manyara, Olduvai Gorge, Tarangire National Park and Mount Kilimanjaro, Arusha contains its very own National Park, situated on Mount Meru.

 The main industry of this area is agriculture.
 Producers of huge vegetables and flowers send superb produce to Europe.
 Arusha has several factories including a brewery, tyre and fibreboard plant as well as a big pharmaceuticals manufacturer.
-For those who have purchased the optional Serengeti Excursion upgrade will be briefed on what to expect for the upcoming days.

 Accommodation: Camp: Meru Mbega Lodge